html5rocks/www.html5rocks.com/content/tutorials/webcomponents/imports/en/index.md

     <link rel="import" href="file.html"
           onload="handleLoad(event)" onerror="handleError(event)">

 <p class="notice tip">Notice the event handlers are defined before the import is loaded on the page.
-This is because the import tries to load immediately.
-If the functions don't exist yet, you'll get console errors for missing function names.</p>
+The browser tries to load the import as soon as it encounters the tag.
+If the functions don't exist yet, you'll get console errors for undefined function names.</p>

 Or, if you're creating the import dynamically: